suned/pfun/README.md

 - Install dependencies with `poetry install`
 - Build documentation with `poetry run mkdocs serve`
 - Run tests with `poetry run tox`
-- Lint with `poetry run pre-commit --all`
+- Lint with `poetry run pre-commit run --all`